edunham/slides/complexity/index.rst

 * What if your array is > 1/2 your disk?
 * Constant is the size of an item being sorted

+Graphs of space complexity and show how they look quite a bit like time complexity

 .. note::